techidaily/site-games-able/source/_posts/bridging-console-and-computer-joystick-connectivity-made-simple-156-chars.md

  Next, hold the**Xbox button** on your controller to turn it on, then press and hold the**Pair** button on top of the controller.
 After a few seconds, the controller and adapter should see each other and connect.

  From here, you can enjoy your Xbox controller on your PC wirelessly, just like using Bluetooth.
 We only recommend this method if you have an Xbox One controller that's not Bluetooth-enabled, though.
-Otherwise, it's better to[add Bluetooth to your computer](https://www.makeuseof.com/add-bluetooth-pc/) with an adapter that's cheaper than the Xbox Wireless Adapter.
+Otherwise, it's better to [add Bluetooth to your computer](https://www.makeuseof.com/add-bluetooth-pc/) with an adapter that's cheaper than the Xbox Wireless Adapter.
 You could also put the money that you'd spend on the Xbox Wireless Adapter towards a new Series X|S controller.

 ## How to Reconnect Your Xbox Controller to Your Console

  Keep in mind that if your Xbox controller is already paired to an Xbox One or Series X|S console, pressing the**Xbox** button will turn that system on.
 You should still be able to pair the controller to your PC wirelessly using either of the methods above, but you'll probably want to turn your console off after you do so (or shut down and unplug it before you start).
 Trying to connect your controller to multiple devices at once will cause issues.

- After you connect your Xbox controller to a PC using any method above, you'll need to[re-pair the controller with your Xbox](https://www.makeuseof.com/tag/sync-xbox-one-controller/) the next time you want to use it there.
+ After you connect your Xbox controller to a PC using any method above, you'll need to [re-pair the controller with your Xbox](https://www.makeuseof.com/tag/sync-xbox-one-controller/) the next time you want to use it there.
 To do this with the wired method, connect the controller to your Xbox using a USB cable, then press the**Xbox button** to pair.

  To pair the controller wirelessly, press the pairing button on the system.
 It's to the left of the disc tray on the original Xbox One, and at the bottom-right of the front panel under the power button on the Xbox One S and Xbox One X. On Xbox Series X|S, it's next to the USB port at the front of the system.

  After hitting this button, turn on your controller by hitting the**Xbox button** , then hold the**Pair** button on the top to pair it.
-If you run into problems, see[how to troubleshoot an Xbox controller](https://www.makeuseof.com/tag/how-to-fix-xbox-one-controller-not-working/) .
+If you run into problems, see [how to troubleshoot an Xbox controller](https://www.makeuseof.com/tag/how-to-fix-xbox-one-controller-not-working/) .

  If you have an Xbox Series X|S controller, there's a convenient shortcut for switching paired devices.
 When you have the controller connected to a Bluetooth device, press the**Pair** button on top of the controller twice to immediately switch to the last Xbox Wireless connection (usually your console).
 Then, press the**Pair** button twice again to reconnect to the Bluetooth device you were just using.